VIKKY0909/viveks-portfolio/README.md

 Provide examples of how to use the project.
 Include code snippets, screenshots, or any other relevant information.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Mention any resources, libraries, or individuals that helped you in the development of this project.